cedaro/plugin-toggle/readme.txt

 For those times when you're too lazy to visit the Plugins screen to toggle a plugin on or off.

-It can also be helpful when troubleshooting:
+It's also helpful when troubleshooting:

 > This simple plugin is awesome, especially when it comes to diagnosing problems.
 One of the tenants of troubleshooting WordPress is to disable every plugin and re-enable them one by one in a process of elimination.
 >